btsecom/docs/source/futures/en/index.html.md

   }
   ```

-* [IMPORTANT] Adjust the HTTP status codes and error messages.
+* [IMPORTANT] Adjust the HTTP status codes and error messages for trading-related API.
 The scheduled effective date is `November 7, 2023, at 10:00 AM (UTC+0)`.
 This includes but is not limited to the following situations.
   * Order not found
       * Change status code to 400
       * Change errorCode to 400